Safety Legislation and Obligations

 Registered Plant – Additional Duties

-Registered Plant includes: certain lifting devices and attachments, pressure vessels, some amusement devices, prefabricated scaffold and formwork and concrete pumps (Schedule 5 parts 1 & 2) Suppliers and owner / users have additional obligations to inspect, test, keep records, register and inspect these plant items.OHS Act 2004 (Section 20,21 & 23)
+Registered Plant includes: certain lifting devices and attachments, pressure vessels, some amusement devices, prefabricated scaffold and formwork and concrete pumps (Schedule 2) Suppliers and owner/ users have additional obligations to inspect, test, keep records, register and inspect these plant items.OHS Act 2004 (Section 20,21 & 23)

 Contractor & Subcontractor Management